Tykov/AMPER/README.md

 <img src = "https://evergarden.ru/amper/img/amper.png">

-You can read about plugin and theme features <a href="https://evergarden.ru/blog/amper">here</a>
+You can read about plugin, release notes and theme features <a href="https://evergarden.ru/blog/amper">here</a>

 Requires PHP >= 7 to work properly